Katrina Millhagen

 Further information

-I have worked with a variety of issues ranging from anger management, anxiety, bereavement, burn out, chronic fatigue syndrome, cultural issues, depression, eating disorders, health related issues, life coaching, loss, psychosomatic illnesses, redundancy, relationships, self-esteem and stress (including work related contexts).
+I have worked with a wide range of issues, including anger, anxiety, bereavement, burnout, chronic fatigue syndrome, cultural identity, depression, eating disorders, health-related concerns, loss, psychosomatic illness, redundancy, relationship difficulties, self-esteem and work-related stress.

-I offer online work in a quiet and uninterrupted space.
-For those who wish to engage with painting, drawing, clay etc. this can take place online if you have some art materials to hand.
-Artwork can also be carried out outside of sessions and then be brought in for joint exploration.
-Images from our dreams and life experiences often appear in the artwork.
-No artistic skills are required, just a wish to engage.
+I offer online sessions in a quiet and uninterrupted space.
+If you wish to work creatively with painting, drawing, clay, etc., this can take place online provided you have some materials available.
+Artwork may also be created between sessions and brought for shared reflection.
+Images from dreams and life experiences often emerge naturally through the creative process.
+No artistic skill is required — only a willingness to engage.

 Type of session